THEPHD1331/Quiz-App/README.md

 - Microservices Architecture.
 - Microservices communication using Spring OpenFeign.
 - Spring Boot API Gateway for single point of access.
-- Spring Cloud Config Server externalize configuration of the aaplication.
+- Spring Cloud Config Server to externalize configuration of the application.
 - Service Registry using Eureka Server for tracking/monitoring microservices.